maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

     localhost:3000

-### End Result

-Although not apparent yet, i.e. visually, we have created an excellent foundation for your application.
-With everything in place, and given that you followed all the steps above, your homepage should look something like this:
+And with that you should see something like this:

 <br>

 ![][Basic HTML]

 Not very attractive! ...but don't worry we'll address that in the [next chapter][Chapter 2].
+What's important here is that under the hood you have an excellent foundation markup base to work with moving forward.

 Organization
 ------------